geo-ant/blog/_posts/2026-04-30-making-sense-of-mvp.md

 </figure>

 And yet, something just feels off to me about this skateboard to car metaphor.
-What could it be?
 Of course!
 No car manufacturer started with a skateboard, right?
-Yes, but that's just taking the metaphor uncharitably literally.
+Sure, but that's just taking the metaphor uncharitably literally.
 So does the skateboard just mean _simpler car_?
 That also feels wrong.
 If Kniberg had wanted to say simpler car, he probably would have found a better metaphor.